xzel23/utility/README.md

 ## Changes

-### Version 6.8
+### Version 7

+ - moved CommandLineParser and related classes to their own package, many changes to those classes
  - RichTextBuilder: methods push(Style)/pop(Style)
  - several changes in to the classes under util.text
  - removed ToStringBuilder class as it was never really used and most IDEs can generate toString() automatically
- - small additions to CommandLineParser
+ - overload IOUtil.replaceExtension for Path

 ### Version 6.7.1